Community Engagement

 ANTaR Qld holds a range of gatherings and activities across the year, often in collaboration with other organisations and sometimes independently.

-This might be a Yarning Circle or a discussion panel on key issues such as Treaty or Voice.
+This might be a Yarning Circle or a discussion panel on issues such as our shared history, or aspects of incarceration, or something celebrating First Nations activities and culture.

 It might be a film night, a bus trip to explore the history of ongoing colonial impact or a walking tour.
 It might be a Sea of Hands event, a lunch or coffee gathering and chat seeking to make connection and help understanding.
 It might be a stall disseminating information at a larger public event (the Woodford Folk Festival, a university public address by leading Aboriginal or Torres Strait Islander speakers).